Frequently Asked Questions

 A: Yes!
-Even though CST 100 30 and 31 is focused as an Independent Learning class, all students are required to attend four on-campus meetings in order to deliver their speeches.
+Even though Distance Education CST 100 courses are focused as an Independent Learning class, all students are required to attend four on-campus meetings in order to deliver their speeches.
 The preparation work is done independently but all students are required to demonstrate proficiency before a live audience.

 Q: Who is my audience?

 Q: May I submit video tapes of my speeches instead of appearing before the class?